akthammomani/Menara-App-Predict-House-Price-CA/README.md

   * Built our dataset from scratch, utilizing multiple reliable sources (e.g., [redfin](https://www.redfin.com/news/data-center/), [realtor](https://www.realtor.com/research/data/), [GreatSchools API](https://www.greatschools.org/),.. etc).
 For more details, check [Data Wrangling](https://github.com/akthammomani/Capstone-Project-2-Menara-App-Predicting-House-Prices-CA/tree/main/Notebooks/Data_Wrangling).
   * Applied state of the art techniques in feature engineering: integrated Unsupervised Machine Learning - Clustering using K-Means and used Haversine Formula with Python to create crucial features in order to improve our final ML Model.
   * Selected Stacking Regressor as our final Model because it managed to make predictions that have better performance than any single models we trained. so in Stacking, we used a meta-learning algorithm (Ridge) to learn how to best combine the predictions from Four ML Algorithms (Random Forest, GB, XGBoost and LightGBM).

+## **Median House Price Forecast Per Zip Code**

+If you're interested in buying or selling a house in 2021/2022, then, **MENARA** is offering a golden opportunity to give you a sneak peek into the future; Up to 14 Months of house price forecast per zipcode by using a new model called **Neural Prophet**.
+This model is a Neural Network based Time-Series Model, built on top of PyTorch and is heavily inspired by Facebook Prophet and AR-Net libraries **([Neural Prophet Site](http://neuralprophet.com/))**.

+For the Data used in **Neural Prophet**, we're utilizing multiple reliable sources **(e.g., [redfin](https://www.redfin.com/news/data-center/) and [realtor](https://www.realtor.com/research/data/))**, because they have direct access to data from local multiple listing services, as well as insight from their real estate agents across the country.